Chris McDaniel: Early life and education

-Legal and radio career
+Legal Career

 In 1997, McDaniel entered a two-year federal clerkship with United States District Court Judge Charles W. Pickering.
 After leaving that position, he joined the law firm Hortman Harlow Bassi Robinson & McDaniel, becoming a partner in 2003.
 His areas of concentration include litigation, insurance defense, corporate law, products liability, commercial litigation, consumer products litigation, mass tort litigation, complex multi-party litigation, legislation, Constitutional law, and civil rights.
-He is licensed to practice law in Mississippi and Texas.
+He is licensed to practice law in Mississippi, Texas and Arkansas.
 In 2010, he was named one of the top 50 lawyers in Mississippi by the Mississippi Business Journal.
+He was acknowledged by Memphis Magazine, naming him a Rising Star and a Top Young Lawyer from 2008 to 2012.
+He was selected as a national Super Lawyer in 2024 and 2025, an honor received by only five percent of attorneys nationwide.
+Further cementing his professional stature, he was distinguished as a national Lawyer of Distinction, an honor that recognizes excellence in practice.

+McDaniel has been recognized with the AV Preeminent® Rating by Martindale-Hubbell, the highest distinction for legal excellence, awarded based on peer reviews by members of the bar and judiciary.
+This rating reflects his superior legal knowledge, analytical capabilities, judgment, communication skills, and ethical standards.
+Additionally, he has earned the Client Champion Platinum Award, which recognizes his exceptional dedication to client service, communication, and delivering outstanding results.
+These honors reflect both the respect of his peers and the trust and satisfaction of his clients.

+Radio Career

 McDaniel is the former host of The Right Side Radio Show on WMXI 98.1 FM in Hattiesburg, Mississippi, nationally syndicated since 2006 by EBN Radio Network and Golden Broadcasters.
 The show was broadcast nationwide on ABC Radio Networks and the industry standard Starguide III system.
 It returned to local stations after McDaniel left the show.

 Political career

 McDaniel is a Republican who has served in the Mississippi Senate since 2008.

 McDaniel was named 2010 Citizen of the Year by the Laurel Leader Call.

 In 2012, McDaniel led a delegation to the Alamo Mission in San Antonio, Texas, for the dedication of a monument to the eight Mississippians who died when the fort was overrun in 1836.

+McDaniel was honored in 2023 by the Mississippi Senate for his distinguished service, noting that his "service has been marked by his sound judgment, civility, courtesy and fairness.
+He has set the highest standard in all of his many roles: husband, father, attorney, radio communicator, statesman, community leader, leader in the Mississippi Senate, and as a true friend."